garenthoms/fx/_chapters/005-Trading Strategy/001-types-of-traders.md

 ---
-title: Types Of Traders
+title: Test draft
-slug: types-of-traders
+slug: test2-draft
-abstract: Some traders focus on chart patterns while others analyze economic data.
+abstract: coming soon.
 ---

 I have come to understand that there are two types of traders. technical and fundamental